A giant donut-shaped machine just proved a near-limitless clean power source is possible | News Channel 3-12

 “The energy you can get out of the fuel deuterium and tritium is massive.
 For example, powering the whole of current UK electrical demand for a day would require 0.5 tonnes of deuterium, which could be extracted from seawater — where its concentration is low but plentiful,” Tony Roulstone from the University of Cambridge’s Department of Engineering told CNN.

-He said the fusion generated by JET was around the same as a wind turbine, and could power one house’s energy for a day.
+He said the fusion generated by the tokamak — called the Joint European Torus (JET) — was around the same as a wind turbine, and could power one house’s energy for a day.

 “But if generated repeatedly, it could power thousands of houses.”